-Students in Years 7 and 8 are required to undertake at least two Saturday Sports per year.
-In Years 9 - 12, the majority of students choose to participate in one or more sports each year.
-The high level of participation in Sport at Meriden creates an enthusiastic and energetic environment in which good sportsmanship prevails.
+Meriden participates in inter-school sports competitions which usually involve training twice per week and a match on Saturday during the term of the sport.
+Pre-season sport training is also offered for many sports.
+Students in Years 7 - 9 are required to undertake at least two terms of sport per year.
+In Years 10 - 12, the majority of students choose to participate in one or more sports each year.
+The high level of participation in sport at Meriden creates an enthusiastic and energetic environment in which good sportsmanship prevails.

-The Meriden tennis team has won the Tildesley Shield Tennis tournament for eight consecutive years and has been selected to represent Australia at the biennial World Schools Tennis Challenge on three occasions.
-After securing the bronze medal in 2013, they were named World Schools Tennis Champions at the 2015 Challenge held in Qatar.
-The 2017 Challenge will be held in Brazil.
+The Meriden tennis team has won the prestigious Tildesley Shield Tennis tournament for a record twelve consecutive years, the Australian National Schools Tennis Challenge seven times since 2010 and has been selected to represent Australia at the biennial World Schools Tennis Challenge on four occasions.
+Meriden was named World Schools Tennis Champion at the 2015 Challenge held in Qatar.

 Meriden’s Water Polo players achieve outstanding success at both team and individual levels.
-Over the past decade, the Senior Firsts have been grand finalists in the highly competitive IGSSA Water Polo S01 division on several occasions and have been crowned champions four times.
+Over the past decade, the Senior Firsts have been grand finalists in the highly competitive IGSSA Water Polo S01 division on numerous occasions and have been crowned champions five times in recent years.

 Many of the players are selected to represent New South Wales and Australia in competitions.
-Within the past few years, Meriden has generated more than thirty state representatives and eight Australian representatives.
+Within the past few years, Meriden has generated more than thirty-five state representatives and fourteen Australian representatives.

-Under the guidance of Water Polo Coordinator, Mr Ryan Richards, Meriden’s Water Polo program develops students from Year 5 through to Year 12 across all levels.
-Students receive high quality professional coaching from experienced coaches who include current and former Australian representatives and Olympians.
+Meriden’s Water Polo program develops students from Year 5 through to Year 12 across all levels.
+Students receive high quality professional coaching from experienced coaches who include current and former Australian and international representatives, as well as Olympians.